otagobioinformaticsspringschool/nanopore/_episodes/04-nanopore-qc.md

 ## Software for quality assessment

 In this part of the module, we'll look at software applications that can be used to assess the quality of data from ONT sequencing runs.
-We'll be focussing on two pieces of software: FASTQC and NanoPlot.
+We'll be focussing on two pieces of software: FastQC and NanoPlot.

-- FASTQC (you've already seen this): generic tool for assessing the quality of next generation sequencing data.
+- FastQC (you've already seen this): generic tool for assessing the quality of next generation sequencing data.
 - NanoPlot: quality assessment software specifically built for ONT data.

 ## NanoPlot